Inbar Lavi

 Inbar Lavi (ענבר לביא; born October 27, 1986) is an Israeli actress.
 She is known for portraying Raviva on the 2012 MTV series Underemployed, Vee on the 2014 Fox television series Gang Related, and Sheba on the Fox series Prison Break.
 Lavi starred in the 2017–2018 Bravo television series Imposters, and played Eve in the final three seasons of the Netflix series Lucifer.
 She also appeared in The Last Ship on TNT.

 Early life

 Lavi was born and raised in Ramat Gan, Israel to a Jewish family from Holon.
-Lavi's mother has Moroccan origins while her father is of Polish descent.
+Lavi's mother has Moroccan origins while her father is of Polish and Bosnian descent.
 As a child, she suffered from asthma and had to use a nebulizer for 45 minutes at a time.
 During that time, she watched movies, and "fell in love with cinema".
 One of her early inspirations was the performance of Israeli-American actress Natalie Portman in Léon: The Professional.
 Another of her role models was Israeli actress Ayelet Zurer.

 Lavi studied ballet and modern dance at the Kiryat Sharet high school in Holon, Israel.
 She then studied acting at the Sophie Moskowitz School of Acting in Tel Aviv, Israel.